chroma-core/chroma/rust/wal3/README.md

 shard fragments and batching manifest deltas into manifests.
 We expect that in the worst case we will see 2RTT + 2*batch_interval + empirical.
 The empirical value is unknown at time of this writing.

+## Reversed Manifest Storage Order

+In this document, we've referred to MANIFEST(i) to represent manifest i.
+This is a simplification in that MANIFEST(i) is not named `MANIFEST.{i}`, but rather `MANIFEST.{u64::MAX - i}`.
+This trick enables readers to discover the latest manifest fast no matter how many manifests there are.

+To directly translate MANIFEST(i) to MANIFEST.i would mean that the reader would have to scan the entire listing of every manifest to discover the latest one.

 # Failure Scenarios